Guidance

 Political tension and unrest are widespread since the coup and general levels of violence are high, with many leaving military-controlled areas to join resistance groups.
 Subsequently, protests in the main cities are few in number to avoid security forces.

 Since the coup, there has been an increased use of small explosive and arson attacks against targets such as buildings controlled by the Myanmar security forces and other premises associated with the regime, such as ward administrators’ offices.
-In February 2024, the military regime introduced conscription which has led to human capital flight that has impacted businesses in various sectors.
+In February 2024, the military regime introduced conscription which has led to human capital flight and skilled labour shortages that have impacted businesses in various sectors.

 Conflict is present in Myanmar, in varying degrees, across almost all states and regions.
 See Myanmar travel advice for more details.
 The general situation remains volatile and unpredictable.
 The Myanmar security forces are responsible for serious human rights violations across the country and a campaign of ethnic cleansing against the Rohingya in Rakhine State.